YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The real advantage is not tourism.
 It is the possibility of receiving serious surgery at a more reasonable total cost, if the clinic model is right.

-Why Can Lower Cost Still Be Medically Reasonable?
+Lower Cost Can Still Be Medically Reasonable

 Lower cost in Turkey can be medically reasonable because clinic operating costs, staff costs, and travel arrangements are different from countries such as the United States, Canada, the United Kingdom, and much of Western Europe.
 A lower national cost base does not always mean poor surgery.